 From then until now, I have been using essentially a Nikon D7000 with a 90 mm F/2.8 macro lens for most of the photos.

-Since my house does not have an abundance of natural light, photography has been even more challenging for me.
 But I hope to continue improving my technique though, so I have been using the following very useful sources:

 - Xiaolu’s article on food photography & styling tips.